Unique Request ID

 Using the request ID with FotoWeb on-premises

-Server log events that are generated while handling an API request contain the request ID as a parameter.
+Server log events generated while handling an API request contain the request ID as a parameter.

 Parameters can be extracted from log events using the Event Viewer, which is a built-in Windows tool.
 FotoWeb writes log events to the “Application” log with “Source” FotoWeb.